By Chiara Spagnoli Gabardi

 Live In It, Love In It, Lunch In It is the message from this new brand.
 The concept is that we all have a few staple bottoms, like our favourite jeans, trousers and skirt, which serve us throughout the working week and beyond.
 We could (and often do!) wear the same pair of jeans for days on end.
 But what do we change the most?
 You guessed it – our tops!

-Based on the philosophy of ‘keeping things simple’, Livotte set out to create a few of the most comfortable and practical tops around, all created from one yarn – organic cotton, sourced from a mill in the British Midlands.
+Based on the philosophy of ‘keeping things simple’, Livotte set out to create a few of the most comfortable and practical tops around, all created from one yarn – organic cotton, sourced from a sustainable mill in the British Midlands.

 With thirteen classic designs to choose from and with each available in highly functional black and white, Livotte’s pieces have been specifically created to pair effortlessly with your favourite leggings, blue jeans or pencil skirt.